FultonBrowne/Ara-android/README.md

 <h1 align="center">Welcome to Ara for Android 👋</h1>
 By Andromeda Software

- an ai app for almost any android phone.
-Using the latest AI tools such as tensorflow.
+ An ai assistant app for almost any android phone, That cares about privacy and productivity

 ![alt text](docs/scrs1.png)